Law Firm in India

 • Excellent CIBIL score.

-• Upon submission, the RBI will verify the documents, facts and upon satisfaction shall issue NBFC Registration Certificate.
+• Once submitted, the RBI will verify the documents and shall issue NBFC Registration Certificate post satisfaction.

 Documents Required for NBFC Registration

-The various documents required for NBFC registration by different types of NBFCs are mentioned below.
-However, it must be noted that this list is indicative and not exhaustive.
+The documents that are pre-requisite for NBFC registration by various types of NBFCs are mentioned below.
+Nonetheless, keep in mind that the list of documents is indicative and not exhaustive.
 The authorities may request you for other documents to satisfy themselves on your eligibility for the registration.

 NBFC-P2P